DiegoProvencio/AdventOfCode_2025/README.md

 ## 🎯 Why this repo exists

-Advent of Code 2025 has been a lot of fun.
+Advent of Code 2025 has been genuinely fun.

-This repository is a collection of solutions, experiments, and small victories after getting stuck more times than I’d like to admit.
-Along the way, I got to practice ideas like DSU, dynamic programming, graph traversal, and careful problem modeling.

-More than polished answers, this repo reflects the process of learning, debugging, and improving one puzzle at a time.
+Some problems went smoothly, others didn’t, and a few only worked after multiple failed attempts.
+Along the way I picked up and practiced things like:
+- Disjoint Set Union (DSU)
+- Dynamic programming
+- Graph traversal (DFS / BFS)
+- Turning messy problem statements into something solvable

+Nothing fancy here — just solutions, experiments, and the learning that came with them.

 ---